 Did you know, food holds tremendous power to help manage those erratic hormones?
 A PCOS diet could is pretty close to the weight loss diet wherein you would have to restrict the amount of sugar (important due to the insulin connection) and fat.

-Healthy foods for PCOS include whole grains, fruits, vegetables, sprouted pulses among others.
+Healthy foods include whole grains, fruits, vegetables, sprouted pulses among others.
 Yes, it is time to understand this fact and start consuming healthy foods.

 “Much awaited question: Why is losing weight so difficult in PCOS?”
 Well, the answer lies in excess insulin levels that is always putting the body into a fat storage mode!”